-Subject to the preceding paragraph, visitors are permitted to take photos, video, or audio recordings within the public spaces of Library facilities, provided it is for personal use, does not create a safety hazard, and does not block library aisles, walkways, stairwells, doors, or exits.
-Library access by photographers may be limited either by time constraints or to specific areas depending upon the impact such sessions could have upon other library users.
-The taking of photos or videos is strictly prohibited in the following non-public spaces: restrooms, rooms reserved for nursing, areas reserved for staff use only, employee offices, and other areas of Library facilities not open to the public.
-Persons taking photos and videos shall not compromise an individual member's right to receive information free from harassment, intimidation, or threats to their safety, well-being, and privacy rights.
-Visitors taking photos and videos shall not violate the law in their activities and shall not trespass into non-public spaces, become physically violent, or be unreasonably disruptive to an employee's ability to serve other visitors.
+Subject to the preceding paragraph, visitors are permitted to take photos, audio recordings, or video recordings within the public spaces of Library facilities, provided it is for personal use, does not create a safety hazard, and does not block library aisles, walkways, stairwells, doors, or exits.
+Library access for photography and recording may be limited either by time constraints or to specific areas depending upon the impact such sessions could have upon other library users.
+Photography, audio recording, and visual recording is strictly prohibited in the following nonpublic spaces: restrooms, rooms reserved for nursing, areas reserved for staff use only, employee offices, and other areas of Library facilities not open to the public.
+Persons taking photos, audio or video recordings shall not compromise an individual member's right to receive information free from harassment, intimidation, or threats to their safety, well-being, and privacy rights.
+Visitors taking photos, audio or video recordings shall not violate the law in their activities and shall not trespass into non-public spaces, become physically violent, or be unreasonably disruptive to an employee's ability to serve other visitors.